Tom Leghorn makes a life or death decision to ride a bronc or not. Which will he choose?

 He gently nudged her awake.
 They smiled at each other and were caught up in the moment, then he gave her a long morning kiss.

 “I’ll be back in a few minutes.
 You can stay here if you like.”

 He jumped up to the open window above and blew a kiss to her before he flew out to do his daily duty on the ranch.
 She watched Tom jump from the rooftop to the edge of the barn as he let-out his loud morning crows.

 Miss.
 Tina laid back down on the loose hay spreading her wings and legs out up and down making a hay angel, her heart was filled with joy.
 A new life awaits them now.

 A month later they were married.
 Miss.
 Tina now lives with Tom in the highest roost in the barn.
-Together they went to more rodeos, but when the seasons changed they stayed at the ranch because they were now expecting their own baby chicks soon.
+Together they went on more rodeos, but when the seasons changed, they stayed at the ranch because they were now expecting their own baby chicks soon.